WebyThinksVK/martinkaptein.com/content/blog/computer-dreams.md

 #menu = ""		# set "main" to add this content to the main menu
-share = true	# set false to hide share buttons slug = "the-beauty-of-computer-dreams" tags = ["python","deepdream","artificial intelligence"] categories = ["python","deepdream","artificial intelligence"]
+share = true	# set false to hide share buttons slug = "the-beauty-of-computer-dreams" tags = ["python","technology","artificial intelligence","research"]
+categories = ["python","technology","artificial intelligence","research"]
 title = "When computers see dreams - the essence of dreams" description = "In this blog post, we will, quite literally, take a look inside a dream of a computer and I will talk about the meaning of dreams, both, human dreams and computer dreams.
 For that I will use DeepDream by Google.
 Also, I will philosophise about the topic of whats to come after that."
 +++